lynchpin4/watch-http-server/README.md

 `watch-http-server` is a simple, zero-configuration command-line http server.

-It simply injects a very small javascript include right before the </body> tag of your HTML documents, whereby a websocket connection is made on the host, triggering a reload of the page.
+It simply injects a very small javascript include right before the body tag of your HTML documents, whereby a websocket connection is made on the host, triggering a reload of the page.
 Currently this happens when any item in the folder changes but it may soon be made to be specific relevant to the loaded document.